-I hope you try out these new suggestions and let me know how it goes.
+I hope you try it out and let me know how it goes.
 I’ve also found that this same recipe works wonderfully with other flavors.
 I just recently tried it with a Red Velvet cake mix and it was amazing.

 Need an icing recipe?
-Try this cake with these:
+Try this cake with these buttercream recipes:

 You also might want to check out my post about freezing cakes and cupcakes.
 There are lots of tips there to help you freeze them successfully.

 Note About Recipe Measurements: I write recipes using volume (cups) measurements because here in the U.S., this is what people are more familiar with and I don’t want anyone to feel intimidated when baking.
 For metric/weight measurements, click the ‘metric’ button under the ingredients in the recipe card below.
 The weights are converted by a program, not me, and it’s just a best guess.
 I can’t guarantee that weighing the ingredients will produce the exact same results, since I test recipes using volume measurements.

 Easy White Sour Cream Cake

 - 1 box white cake mix Make sure it’s a mix of at least 15 oz.
 Pillsbury works best